jhermann/rituals/README.md

 ## Common Tasks

-The following describes the common task implementations that the ``invoke_tasks`` module contains.
+The following lists the common task implementations that the ``invoke_tasks`` module contains.
 See the next section on how to integrate them into your `tasks.py`.

 * ``help`` –    Default task, when invoked with no task names.